Basic concepts#

 \[\Psi^{\sigma_0,\sigma_1\dots \sigma_{N-1}} \in \mathcal{H}_0 \otimes \mathcal{H}_1 \cdots \otimes \mathcal{H}_{N-1} \xrightarrow{SVD}{\sum_{j_0,j_1\dots j_{N-1}} \, A^{\sigma_0}_{,j_0} A^{\sigma_1}_{j_0,j_1} \dots A^{\sigma_{N-2}}_{j_{N-2},j_{N-1}} A^{\sigma_{N-1}}_{j_{N-1},}}\]

-A single tensor \(A_j\) is a rank-3 array of size \(D_{j-1,j}{\times}d_j{\times}D_{j,j+1}\), where \(d_j\) is, previously mentioned, dimension of local Hilbert space (or equivalently dimension of local variables) so–called physical dimension and \(D_{j-1,j}\) and \(D_{j,j+1}\) are virtual bond dimensions shared between sites \(j-1\) and \(j\) and between \(j\) and \(j+1\) respectively.
-The bond dimension is introduced by the spectral decompositon and can be interpreted as dimension encoding correlations between physical tensor variables.
-An example MPS tensor is shown in the diagram below.
+A single tensor \(A_j\) is a rank-3 array of size \(D_{j-1,j}{\times}d_j{\times}D_{j,j+1}\), where \(d_j\) is the dimension of local Hilbert space, i.e., a physical dimension, and \(D_{j-1,j}\) and \(D_{j,j+1}\) are virtual bond dimensions between sites \(j-1\) and \(j\) and between \(j\) and \(j+1\), respectively.
+The bond dimension is introduced by spectral decomposition and allows encoding correlations between physical degrees of freedom.
+An example of an MPS tensor is shown in the diagram below.

 # individual tensor in the MPS